Marcelosmbrrr/devops/README.md

 Grafana is a data analysis and visualization platform that allows you to create <a href="https://grafana.com/grafana/dashboards/" target="_blank">interactive and customizable dashboards</a>.
 It integrates with multiple data sources, including Prometheus, to provide rich visualizations and insights into the metrics collected.

+### Integration

+To access the Prometheus dashboard, go to localhost:9090 and click on "Status -> Targets" to view the status of the configured endpoints in prometheus.yml.

+Next, access the Grafana dashboard at localhost:3000 using the credentials "admin" for both username and password.
+Go to "Connections" and "Data Sources" to add a new data source, selecting Prometheus and entering the URL http://prometheus:9090.

+Once configured, Grafana will receive data from Prometheus!
+You can also use a custom dashboard by going to "Dashboards," clicking "New -> Import," and entering the ID of a dashboard available on the Grafana website.

 ## Amazon AWS

 soon...